HorizenOfficial/horizen-migration-cli/README.md

 Sign a special message with the private key of the ZEN source address.
 See [instructions](#submitting-a-claim-for-a-multisig-address) for building a message for a multisig address in the multisig tool as it has a different format.

-The format of the message to sign is the word "tZENCLAIM" plus the address (checksum format) of the account on Base to receive the funds.
+The format of the message to sign is the word "HBETACLAIM" plus the address (checksum format) of the account on Base to receive the funds.
 The private key is from the address containing the ZEN at the time of the snapshot.

 Returns an object with an address and signature or an object with an error message.